KeenTools/keentools-blender/README.md

 # KeenTools for Blender

-[KeenTools FaceBuilder for blender](https://keentools.io/facebuilder#blender) is a blender addon that allows using some of the [KeenTools](https://keentools.io) functionality in Blender.
+[KeenTools for Blender](https://keentools.io) is a blender addon that allows using some of the [KeenTools](https://keentools.io) functionality in Blender.

 ## Release History